 My propensity to deal with anxiety by changing out of my big girl clothes and into my adorable youngest child of 6, “look, mom, no hands” suit is unprecedented.
-And while typically entertaining to my audience, not real or vulnerable or honest at all.
+While typically entertaining to my audience, not real or vulnerable or honest at all.
 Flash flood scenes of him growing tired of my talkativeness and silly sense of humor, me finding him too removed, too guarded, too serious.
-My family, working-class, conservative and awkward around highly intelligent people, his disappointment that I have been to one baseball game in my life.
+My family was working-class, conservative, and awkward around highly intelligent people, his disappointed that I had been to one baseball game in my life.
 And that was for the beer.
 And don’t even get me started on how disappointed his family would be with me (and keep in mind I do not know one thing about his family).
 But this is how I do this life.

 As my son says, I have the eulogy written if you are 5 minutes late.

 Prepare for the worst…hope for the best…but, did I mention, prepare for the worst?
 In typical Broderick O’Laughlin style, my people dance a jig at the wake.
 Exuberant joy in the face of death.
 But always death, endings, ever-present.